 Out of many facts about me, the fact that I am an assault survivor was not an issue I ever thought I would need to discuss on this blog.
-Unfortunately I was outed by an organised group of trolls and gaslighters who were constantly haranguing me on my outdoor sites.
-I really resented feeling pressured into confiding about this issue in this way and in this place, rather than in my own time on my personal site.
+Unfortunately I was outed by an organised group of trolls and gaslighters who were constantly haranguing me on these sites.
+I really resent feeling pressured into confiding about this issue in this way and in this place, rather than in my own time on my personal site.

-Although I have fought not to let various issues from when I was young determine my present life, when I was back in Newcastle my old fears began to affect all aspects of my life, including my walking.
+Although I have fought not to let various issues from when I was young determine my present life, when I moved back up north my old fears began to affect all aspects of my life, including my walking.

 Since my twenties I have successfully used techniques from a type of cognitive therapy to help me to overcome my fears and remain positive.
 To this end I set myself various targets to master (no matter how small they are) and I make a list of how I will achieve those targets and then continually appraise my own progress in achieving each aim towards my ultimate goal.
 At first my targets were tiny things which seemed huge, like going outside each day.